DissidentTrainings/workshop-pairporgramming/docs/workshop.md

 ## Opening Day 2

-> Presenting the second Part of the Slides regarding Pairing Methods and explaining the Goals of the day.
+> Presenting the second Part of the Pairing Methods and explaining the Goals of the day.
 Additionally the discussion about forced switches and switch-times is started.
 Pairing will be done on real life tasks and commits is the thing we aim for from now on.

 * Duration 25 Minutes